Botox for Migraines

-Let’s talk about Botox for migraines.
-Botox (Onabotulinum Toxin A) has been a game changer for the treatment of chronic migraine.
-I’ve frequently seen it give people their life back (as they often tell me), restored their ability to function normally in all aspects of life, and pulled them from the dark rut of chronic migraine that people get stuck in as described here.
-It can assist in stopping medication overuse headache (rebound headache), which often accompanies and drives chronic migraine.
+Botox (Onabotulinum Toxin A, or botulinum toxin type A) has been a game changer for the treatment of chronic migraine headache pain.
+I’ve frequently seen it give people their life back by restoring their ability to function normally in daily activities and many aspects of life, helping to pull them from the dark rut of chronic migraine that people get stuck in.
+It can assist in stopping medication overuse headache (rebound headache), which often contributes to chronic migraine.
 Once Botox is working, patients can often wean off daily pills being used for migraine prevention.

 Botox is a neurotoxin made by the Clostridium botulinum bacteria.
-When ingested, it is the same toxin that causes botulism, a severe form of food poisoning.
-Yes, this concept freaks many patients out.
+I know that sounds scary and weird, but this toxin is incredibly medicinal when used properly.
+When ingested, it is the same toxin that causes botulism, a form of food poisoning.
+Yes, this idea freaks many patients out.
 However, the amount used for chronic migraine is a much lower potency and dose, and when used correctly, can be an amazingly helpful medication.

-Botox is produced by Allergan (now an AbbVie company), and was FDA approved for the treatment of chronic migraine in October 2010 following this study.
-Since that time, it has technically remained the only truly FDA-approved treatment specifically indicated for the treatment of chronic migraine prevention.
+Botox is produced by AbbVie, and was FDA approved for the treatment of CHRONIC migraine in October 2010 following this study.
+Since 2010, it has technically remained the only truly FDA-approved treatment specifically indicated for the treatment of chronic migraine prevention, up until Qulipta (Atogepant) became the first and only pill to receive FDA approval for chronic migraine in 2023.
 With that said, the array of standard preventive migraine treatments as well as the CGRP monoclonal antibodies are also commonly used for all spectrum of migraine from episodic migraine (14 or less headache days per month) to chronic migraine (15 or more headache days per month).

 The primary and most important mechanism of how Botox works for chronic migraine is by disrupting the electrical communication signals of pain between nerves involved in migraine pathophysiology and ultimately stopping these signals from reaching the pain circuitry of the brain.
 Thus, it prevents the activation of pain and migraine networks in the brain, including disruption of CGRP activity, which has become a central focus in most of the new migraine medications on the market such as the gepants and CGRP monoclonal antibodies.